uhafner/warnings-ng-plugin-devenv/README.md

 ## Cloning the modules

-You can use a simple shell script (`clone-repos.sh`) to clone the modules of the Warnings plugin in a single step.
+You can use a simple shell script (`./bin/clone-repos.sh`) to clone and build the modules in a single step.
 The script checks out the following modules using the git SSH protocol.
 This requires that you have registered your public key in GitHub.
-If you have no keys in GitHub you can alternatively use the script `clone-repos-https.sh` that uses the HTTPS protocol.
+If you have no keys in GitHub you can alternatively use the script `./bin/clone-repos-https.sh` that uses the HTTPS protocol.
+- [codingstyle](https://github.com/uhafner/codingstyle): My codingstyle with preconfigured rules for CheckStyle, PMD, and SpotBugs.
+These configurations can be linked in IntelliJ to ensure that the code is compliant with the rules.
 - [analysis-model](https://github.com/jenkinsci/analysis-model): A library to read static analysis reports into a Java object model.
 This module is not depending on Jenkins.
 - [analysis-model-api-plugin](https://github.com/jenkinsci/analysis-model-api-plugin): A simple wrapper for the analysis model library.
 It provides the analysis-model classes as a Jenkins plugin.
 This overhead is required to simplify upgrades of the analysis-model module in Jenkins.
+- [warnings-ng-plugin](https://github.com/jenkinsci/warnings-ng-plugin): A plugin to read static analysis reports and show the corresponding results in Jenkins.
 - [coverage-model](https://github.com/jenkinsci/coverage-model): A library to read coverage reports into a Java object model.
 This module is not depending on Jenkins.
-- [coverage-model](https://github.com/jenkinsci/code-coverage-api-plugin): A plugin to read coverage reports and show the corresponding results in Jenkins.
-- [warnings-ng-plugin](https://github.com/jenkinsci/warnings-ng-plugin): A plugin to read static analysis reports and show the corresponding results in Jenkins.
 - [coverage-plugin](https://github.com/jenkinsci/coverage-plugin): A plugin to read coverage reports and show the corresponding results in Jenkins.

 ## Forking some modules